0xwetzo/ERC6909-Indexer/README.md

 ## Prerequisites

 You'll need access to an archive node from any RPC provider and an API key for Etherscan.
-The free tier should be sufficient for most use cases.
+The free tier should be sufficient for most personnal projects use cases.

 ## OpenAPI Specification